prasannax1/starships/README.md

 ### Deployment

-The *Aviary* maintains an inventory of 20 *Hornet* shuttles, and uses them to transfer cargo and personnel between stations.
+The *Exodus* maintains an inventory of 20 *Hornet* shuttles, and uses them to transfer cargo and personnel between stations.
 The *Hornet* is not used for planetary or space missions except in extreme circumstances.

 ## Dragonfly Class